echodeltaFR/UML7/README.md

 ## Troubleshooting & Issues
 If you have some problems or find bugs and issues, see the Issues section of Github project.
 You can also send an email to [our team](mailto:git@hello-community.fr).

+## Progress of the project
+At the moment, you can create and edit a diagram with UML7.
+You can also save your work to continue later (in uml7 file) and generate then export Java code in java files from the diagram you created.

 ---

 # UML7